yunh-h/shakespeare_rag/README.md

 ```sh
 streamlit run run.py
 ```
-1. Open the Streamlit app in your browser (default: http://localhost:8502)
+1. Open the Streamlit app in your browser (usually at http://localhost:8501)

 2. Enter a query, such as:
     ```